-Also, on the cover of I'm your Man Part Two he is seen getting kicked in the groin by a very angry Steve Rogers, with a comically painful look in his face.
+Also, on the cover of I'm Your Man Part Two he is seen getting kicked in the Two Man Parts by a very angry Steve Rogers, with a comically painful look in his face.

 An issue of Spectacular Spider-Man had the Kangaroo dress in kangaroo-themed armor, complete with a laser cannon in the "pouch" — which happens to sit right at crotch level.
 Spidey webs the barrel.
 Cannon goes boom.
 (This was not the worst or most painful humiliation Kangaroo suffered in that story arc.
 In fact it was just a warm-up.)

 It happened to Spidey too, once, courtesy of the female member of a rather lame team of villains called the Avant Guard, causing him to groan, "Not even Venom hit me there!"

 It's happened to Spidey more than once.
 In the 2nd crossover between Spider-Man and Red Sonja his then wife Mary-Jane Watson got possessed by the spirit of Red Sonja - again - right down to being decked out in the She-Devil with a Sword's barely there metal bikini & arsenal, and the Sonja-Possessed-MJ kicked Spidey right in the crotch during a fight.